OneZeroZeroSix-tech/TermsandConditions/README.md

 <div>
 <span style="font-size: 20px; font-weight: bold;">6.
 Intellectual Property Rights</span>
-<p>6.1 The Platform and its entire contents, features, and functionality, including but not limited to all information, software, text, displays, images, video, audio, and the design, selection, and arrangement thereof, are owned by DIMMR, its licensors, or other providers of such material.</p>
+<p>6.1 The Platform and its entire contents, features, and functionality, including but not limited to all information, software, text, displays, images, video, audio, and the design, selection, and arrangement thereof, are owned by Flara, its licensors, or other providers of such material.</p>
 <p>6.2 Except as expressly authorized by us, you may not copy, modify, reproduce, republish, distribute, transmit, display, perform, or create derivative works from any part of the Platform.</p>
 </div>